linkml/linkml-owl/docs/tips.md

 - Declare ranges for all slots
 - Use `pattern` to constraint string values

+Note that the general LinkML framework can be used to *structurally validate* input data, but to *semantically validate* the OWL output you should use an OWL reasoner.

+We recommend use of ROBOT and ODK to build pipelines for validating and releasing ontologies.

 ## Auto-filling in data

 The linkml-owl framework does not provide extensive mechanisms for auto-filling data.
 Here auto-filling means: